Published on January 7th, 2014 | by TJ44

 As you may have guessed, one of the features of a clearomizer is that it is in fact clear.
 They have tanks that hold e juice, which feed a wick into the atomizer head on the device.
 Unlike cartomizers, they do not have any poly-fil material inside the tank.
 This makes it a little easier to get the clean, natural flavors of your e liquids.
 It also reduces the chances you will get that burnt flavor when your e liquid runs low, since you won’t start burning the filler material.

-Of course, many people are completely content just buying the replaceable atomizer heads and don’t both without making their own coils.
-It is still really cheap and a great way to vape.
+Of course, many people are completely content just buying the replaceable atomizer heads and don’t bother with making their own coils.
+It’s still really cheap and a great way to vape.

 Top Coil Clearomizer

 - Produces warmer vapor since the coil is closer the the mouthpiece

 - Must be swirled and title occasionally to keep the wicks moist

 Bottom Coil Clearomizer